Sable Island: Climate

-Sable Island has an Maritime temperate climate (Köppen Cfb) using the -3 C isotherm, or a warm-summer humid continental climate (Köppen Dfb) using the 0 C with its climate being strongly influenced by the sea.
+Sable Island has a Maritime temperate climate (Köppen Cfb) using the -3 C isotherm, or a warm-summer humid continental climate (Köppen Dfb) using the 0 C with its climate being strongly influenced by the sea.
 As such, winter temperatures average near freezing while during the summer months, daily maximum temperatures average around 20 C. The average annual variation in temperature on Sable Island is only 19 C-change owing to the influence from the sea compared to 24.3 C-change at Halifax and 38.9 C-change in Winnipeg.
 Generally, February is the coldest month while August is the warmest month.

 Sable Island averages 1511 mm of precipitation a year, which is fairly evenly distributed throughout the year, though October through January are the wettest months due to frequent and intense fall and winter storms.
 Being located in the path of major frontal storms and tropical cyclones year-round, most of the precipitation comes from these storms.
 Thunderstorms are occasional, and happen on an average of 11 days per year.
 There are frequent heavy fogs in the area due to the contrasting effects of the cold Labrador Current and the warm Gulf Stream: on average there are 127 days out of the year that have at least 1 hour of fog.
 This makes Sable Island the foggiest place in the Maritimes.
 The foggiest season is during the summer months where July averages 22 fog days.

 During the winter, Sable Island has the warmest temperatures in Canada apart from the Pacific Coast and can have the warmest temperatures in the country on some occasions due to the influence of the Gulf Stream.
 Due to its maritime influence, snowfall is infrequent before late December, mainly falling occasionally in the three months from January to March.
 Although when it does fall it usually lies on the ground for no more than a few days at a time.

 Summers are among the coolest in southern Canada though.
 It is also the most hurricane-prone part of Canada, also due to the Gulf Stream, and is the only place where Saffir–Simpson scale Category 3 hurricane-force winds are likely in all of Canada.
 The highest temperature recorded was 27.8 C on August 27, 1951, while the lowest temperature recorded was -19.4 C on January 31, 1920.

 According to Atlas Obscura, Sable Island lies in hardiness zone 8a (10 to 15 F) for plant hardiness.